AI in radiology: top 10 use cases and best practices

 Gain support from leadership

-Healthcare providers should get key decision-makers and executive leadership on board with AI implementation.
-According to the latest report by Deloitte, healthcare providers who succeeded in AI implementation put leaders at the core of AI transformation.
+Healthcare providers should get key decision-makers and executive leadership on board with the implementation of AI tools.
+According to the latest report by Deloitte, healthcare providers who succeeded in AI initiatives put leaders at the core of AI transformation.
 These leaders should clearly communicate with the radiology department on how new tools will impact their daily workflows.

 Prioritize AI explainability

-In a recent study, radiologists received chest X-rays and diagnostic advice from human experts and from AI systems.
+In a recent study, radiologists received chest radiographs and diagnostic advice from human experts and from AI systems.
 The radiologists rated AI advice as lower quality, which highlights the persistent 'AI black box' problem.
 In healthcare, where decisions can directly influence one's well-being, it is paramount for radiologists to understand the underlying decision-making of AI systems.
 Most AI radiology tools use deep learning models, and system interpretability and transparency become crucial.
-While deciphering deep learning models is a universal task across many AI applications, developers are responsible for minimizing bias and making models as explainable as possible.
-It comes down to continuous algorithm validation, dataset audit, evaluation of performance, standardized documentation, and routine bias assessment.
+While deciphering deep learning models is a universal task across many AI applications, developers are responsible for minimizing bias and variability and making models as explainable as possible.
+It comes down to continuous algorithm validation, dataset audit, evaluation of its performance metrics, standardized documentation, and routine bias assessment.

 Add AI into your radiology practice

-AI-based radiology tools are already used in clinical practice every day, and their role will increase moving forward.
+AI-based tools are already used in different fields of radiology, and their role will increase moving forward.
 The validation of existing AI applications and development of new ones for solving common radiological problems requires effective collaboration between radiologists, data scientists, and engineers.

 AI will make the next two decades transformational for healthcare and radiology in particular.
 Our professional AI consultants can help you implement AI-based technology into your radiology practice.